zammad/zammad-admin-documentation/manage/time-accounting.rst

    .. hint::

       🤓 Of course you can also automate this with API calls.

+   Activity
+      This filter works similar to the ticket filter, with one exception:
+      You'll find each *individual* time accounting step of your agents.
+      This is what you'd also see in the tickets history before Zammad 5.2.

+      In this list you'll see the following ticket information:

+         * Number
+         * Title
+         * Customer
+         * Organization of customer (if applicable)
+         * Agent that accounted the time
+         * Time units accounted in the current month
+         * Created at

    Ticket
       This filter contains all relevant tickets from the selected month.